Foat/foat.github.io/cv.md

 **Self-employed**        | *Worldwide*
 Senior software engineer | *February 2015 --- PRESENT*

 Working on several projects including my own.
-Other notable projects:
+Notable projects:

 * Wrote some software developments articles on a personal website: [foat.me](http://foat.me).
 It mostly includes Scala articles.
 * Contributed to a complex multi-threaded trading system.
+* Contributed to an open-source crypto currency library [xchange-stream](https://github.com/bitrich-info/xchange-stream).
+* Designed and wrote a complex data mining system for a financial project.
 * Wrote a book in the fields of computer vision and web development: [[1]](#publications).
 * Designed and implemented robust and fast algorithm for multiply chalkboard detection.
 It works in real-time and processes more than 40 HD images per second on a regular computer.
 The pixel precision is higher than 90%.
 * Created a Java throttling framework from scratch using Spring MVC and AspectJ.

-Related skills: Scala, Java, DevOps, Unit testing, Mocking, Aspects, TDD, BDD, JavaScript, C++, Spring Framework, Play framework, OpenCV, Build automation tools, Git, Computer vision, Image processing.
+Related skills: Scala, Java, R, DevOps, Unit testing, Mocking, Aspects, TDD, BDD, JavaScript, C++, Spring Framework, Play framework, OpenCV, Build automation tools, Git, Computer vision, Image processing, Apache Solr, PostgreSql.

 |
 -|-: